matbour/setup-sentry-cli/README.md

     organization: my-org
     project: my-project
 ```
-In this example, you provide a authentication token.
+In this example, you provide an authentication token.
 The action
 automatically download the latest version of the Sentry CLI and
 authenticate using the provided token.